AJOYSR/Tindog-Website/README.md

 # Tindog-Website
-it' s a website about dating app for fogs,using html ,css and bootstrap
+it' s a website about dating app for dogs,using html ,css and bootstrap